GuyShimonN/CPP2_EX4/README.md

 The project does not use any external libraries.
 The GUI output is not yet implemented.

-To build the project, run `make tree`.
+To build the project, run `cd /home/guy/CLionProjects/CPP_EX4/cmake-build-debug ninja
+./TreeVisualization
+`.